selinaZitrone/R_AskQuestions/README.md

 #> "Hornet 4 Drive", "Hornet Sportabout"), class = "data.frame")
 ```

-### Create an example with runnable code using the `reprex` package
+### Include an example with runnable code using the `reprex` package

-The reprex package helps you turn your code into reproducible examples.
+The reprex package helps you turn your code into **{repr}**oducible
+**{ex}**amples.

 **Why should you use this package?**

+Because

-Because - you never have to copy paste code from the RStudio Console
+  - you never have to copy paste code from the RStudio Console again
-again - you don’t have to do the code formatting in another program -
+  - you don’t have to do the code formatting in another program
-talking about code is more productive when: - code actually runs: it’s
+  - talking about code is more productive when:
-annoying to fix the code before answering the question - code does not
+      - code actually runs: it’s annoying to fix the code before
+        answering the question
-have to be run: people can often already see the mistake from code and
+      - code does not have to be run: people can often already see the
-output without running it themselves - code can easily be run
+        mistake from code and output without running it themselves
+      - code can easily be run

 **In which situations is this helpful?**